gillins/ctypesqhull/README.md

 # ctypesqhull
-Library callable from ctypes that calculates area from points using QHull
+Library callable from ctypes that calculates volume from points using QHull

 ## Introduction